jgaa/k8deployer/README.md

     - [ ] For undeploy, add option to ignore errors and try to continue.

 ## Bugs / limitations
+- [ ] App need to exit when the execution is complete
 - [ ] Add readyness probe for pods
 - [ ] Add alive probe for pods
 - [ ] deployment.spec.affinity.nodeAffinity must be std::optional (needs support in the json serializor)